UKPLab/acl2019-ctest-difficulty-manipulation/code/README.md

 ### Further comments

 This code reuses various resources introduced by Beinborn (2016).
-Please refer to this work for more specific information on the used features.
+Please refer to the work below for more specific information on the used features.

 ### References
 *Beinborn, Lisa Marina*.
 [Predicting and Manipulating the Difficulty of Text-Completion Exercises for Language Learning](http://tuprints.ulb.tu-darmstadt.de/5647/).